 Ever wonder what science has come from The Billfish Foundation?
-Below are several published pieces of work that highlight some of the work TBF has done since 1986.
+Below is a list of several published works that highlight some of what TBF has done since 1986.

 As key stakeholders in the marine realm, effective fisheries management must also account for the needs and impacts of anglers.
 Working with Southwick Associates, TBF has helped conduct socioeconomic studies on the impacts of sportfishing to highlight the tremendous socioeconomic contributions the industry generates for local economies and most importantly, for conservation.

 Feel free to browse through some of the work (below) that we have done for decades now, and learn how TBF has worked to better understand the species and conserve them for future generations of anglers.